 - 21.1-1.
 Purpose.
 The purpose of this Ordinance is to set forth the laws of the Oneida Tribe of Indians of Wisconsin regarding all Gaming Activities conducted within the jurisdiction set forth in this Ordinance.
 It is intended to govern the Gaming Activities of all persons, Gaming Employees, consultants, business entities, vendors, boards, committees, commissions and hearing bodies.
 This Ordinance does not authorize the operation of Gaming by a private person or private entity for gain.
-This Ordinance shall govern all Gaming Activities occurring on lands under the jurisdiction set forth in this Ordinance and all individuals or entities engaged in Gaming Activities, including those providing goods or services to any person or entity engaged in Gaming Activities - 21.1-2.
+This Ordinance shall govern all Gaming Activities occurring on lands under the jurisdiction set forth in this Ordinance and all individuals or entities engaged in Gaming Activities, including those providing goods or services to any person or entity engaged in Gaming Activities. - 21.1-2.
 Policy.
-It is the policy of this Ordinance to ensure that the Oneida Tribe is the primary beneficiary of its Gaming Operations and has the sole proprietary interest, and that Gaming Activities within the jurisdiction set forth in this Ordinance are conducted fairly and honestly, and that all internal departments, enterprises, officials and employees of the Oneida Tribe work cooperatively to advance the best interests of the Oneida Tribe to protect the Tribe's gaming resources, protect the integrity of all gaming activities operated under the jurisdiction set forth in this Ordinance and to ensure fairness of all games offered to the Tribe's gaming patrons.
+It is the policy of this Ordinance to ensure that the Oneida Tribe is the primary beneficiary of its Gaming Operations and has the sole proprietary interest, and that Gaming Activities within the jurisdiction set forth in this Ordinance are conducted fairly and honestly, and that all internal departments, enterprises, officials and employees of the Oneida Tribe work cooperatively to advance the best interests of the Oneida Tribe to protect the Tribe's gaming resources, protect the integrity of all Gaming Activities operated under the jurisdiction set forth in this Ordinance and to ensure fairness of all games offered to the Tribe's gaming patrons.

 21.2.
-Adoption, Amendment, Applicability, Repeal
+Adoption, Amendment, Repeal

 - 21.2-1.
 Adoption.
-This Ordinance is adopted under the authority of the Constitution of the Oneida Tribe of Indians of Wisconsin by Oneida General Tribal Council Resolution # 7-05-04-A and amended by resolutions BC-10-06-04-D, BC-3-23-05-C, BC-9-23-09-D, BC-06-25-14-C and BC-10-08-14-C and BC-4-22-15-B. - 21.2-2.
+This Ordinance was adopted by the Oneida General Tribal Council by resolution GTC-07-05-04-A and amended by resolutions BC-10-06-04-D, BC-3-23-05-C, BC-9-23-09-D, BC-06-25-14-B and BC-09-09-15-A. - 21.2-2.
 Amendment.
-This Ordinance may be amended by the Oneida Business Committee or the General Tribal Council in accordance with Tribal law. - 21.2-3.
-Severability.
-Should a provision of this Ordinance or the application of this Ordinance be held as invalid, the invalidity shall not effect other provisions of this Ordinance. - 21.2-4.
-All other Oneida laws, policies, regulations, rules, resolutions, motions and all other similar actions which are inconsistent with this law are hereby repealed unless specifically reenacted after adoption of this law.
-Specifically, the following resolutions are repealed by this law: - (a) BC-4-21-89-D (Adoption of the Oneida Gaming Control Ordinance); - (b) GTC-03-04-91-A (Establishing 7 elected Gaming Commissioners and Bingo standards):
+This Ordinance may be amended or repealed by the Oneida Business Committee or the Oneida General Tribal Council pursuant to the procedures set out in the Legislative Procedures Act. - 21.2-3 Severability.
+Should a provision of this Ordinance or the application thereof to any person or circumstances be held as invalid, such invalidity shall not affect other provisions of this Ordinance which are considered to have legal force without the invalid portions. - 21.2-4.
+In the event of a conflict between a provision of this Ordinance and a provision of another law, the provisions of this Ordinance shall control.
+Provided that, this Ordinance repeals the following: - (a) BC-04-21-89-D (Adoption of the Oneida Gaming Control Ordinance); - (b) GTC-03-04-91-A (Establishing 7 elected Gaming Commissioners and Bingo standards);

-- (c) GTC-7-6-92-A (Amendments to Gaming SOP Manual); - (d) GTC-7-6-92-B (Adoption of the Comprehensive Gaming Ordinance); - (e) BC-3-16-94-A; (Comprehensive Gaming Ordinance Interpretation); and - (f) BC-4-5-95-D (Amendments to the Comprehensive Gaming Ordinance). - 21.2-5.
+- (c) GTC-07-06-92-A (Amendments to Gaming SOP Manual); - (d) GTC-07-06-92-B (Adoption of the Comprehensive Gaming Ordinance); - (e) BC-03-16-94-A; (Comprehensive Gaming Ordinance Interpretation); and - (f) BC-04-5-95-D (Amendments to the Comprehensive Gaming Ordinance). - 21.2-5.
+This Ordinance is adopted under authority of the Constitution of the Oneida Tribe of Indians of Wisconsin. - 21.2-6.
 Name.
-This Ordinance shall be known as the Oneida Nation Gaming Ordinance or ONGO. - 21.2-6.
+This Ordinance is to be known as the Oneida Nation Gaming Ordinance or ONGO. - 21.2-7.
 Preemptive Authority.
 The Gaming Commission shall be the original hearing body authorized to hear licensing decisions as set forth in this Ordinance.